 3. DISCLOSURE OF EDUCATION RECORDS: this right protects confidentiality of student records and requires the student's signature to release academic records, such as transcripts.
 Some exceptions exist such as school officials who've been determined to have a legitimate educational interest, or information determined to be directory information.
 Examples of directory information include: name, addresses, email, telephone numbers, major and/or minor fields of study, degree sought, expected date of completion of degree requirements and graduation, degrees conferred, awards and honors (e.g. Dean's list), full or part time enrollment status, dates of attendance, or photograph.

-4. COMPLIANCE: students have the right to contact the Family Policy Compliance Office with complaints concerning the College's compliance with the requirements of FERPA.
+4. COMPLIANCE: students have the right to contact the Family Policy Compliance Office with complaints concerning the University's compliance with the requirements of FERPA.

 For more information on FERPA, click here to see Doane's entire FERPA Policy.